samuelOsborne/Relaxe/README.md

 Change video with '1' and exit the app with the esc key

 ## Built With

 * [OpenCV](https://opencv.org/) Open Source Computer Vision Library used to play videos
 * [Spotify](https://github.com/hnarayanan/shpotify) - Spotify script

+## TODO

+* Voice recognition to stop the app
+* Installation script that inserts into a cron job at demanded time
+*